 Encourages wise management of economic, environmental and human resources of the community.

 Develops interpersonal skills in teamwork, communications, human relations and social interaction.

 Builds character and promotes citizenship, volunteerism and patriotism.

 Promotes cooperation and cooperative attitudes among all people.

 Encourages excellence in scholarship.

-Sponsor: Mrs. Dizmond, Mrs. Scoggins, and Mr. Swaim
+Sponsor: Mrs. Dizmond, Mrs. Wharton, and Mr. Swaim

 Health Occupation Students of America (HOSA)